-There are so many things that I don’t know.
+There are so many AutoCAD features I don’t know how to use.
 But, it’s okay.
-Because for what I need to do I’m already very efficient.
-Then for anything extra, I’ll learn it on the spot.
+For what I need to do, I’m already very efficient.
+Then for anything extra, I’ll learn on the spot.

-Keep in mind, the learning curve for 2D drawings versus 3D drawings varies.
-With the latter being more difficult.
+Keep in mind, the learning curve for 3D drawings is greater than 2D drawings.

 Here are some quick pointers to better learn AutoCAD:

-- Drafting class: Take a class if you can to pick up good drafting habits.
+- Drafting class: take a class to pick up good drafting habits.
 It’s best to learn how to do things right from the get-go.

-- Supporting program libraries: become familiar with the libraries for your engineering field.
-For example for mechanical engineering, electrical engineering, and so on.
+- Supporting program libraries: become familiar with the drafting libraries for your engineering field.

-- Drafting commands: learn the commands from the start.
-The more commands you learn, the faster you can do what you want to do.
+- Drafting commands: learn the various commands.
+The more commands you learn, the more efficient your drafting work will become.

 I believe anyone who wants to learn AutoCAD, can learn.